H1d3r/telnetclientpoc/README.md

 1. Create a phishing email with a malicious `telnet://` URI
 2. User clicks the link, launching the telnet client
-3. If the user accepts the security prompt, the server captures authentication material
+3. The server captures authentication material from the client
 4. Captured hashes can be used for offline password cracking or relay attacks

+The telnet:// URI handler can be embedded in places where FileOpen type operations are performed, such as within .LNK files for exploitation purposes.

 ## Notes

-On recent Windows systems, additional security prompts may appear when clicking `telnet://` URIs in browsers, requiring the user to confirm execution of telnet.exe.
+On recent Windows systems, additional prompts may appear when clicking `telnet://` URIs in browsers, requiring the user to confirm execution of telnet.exe.

 ## Errata